 Nearest Transportation: F,B,Q,R,N,6,1,2,3

 This one was mentioned earlier, but I’ll reiterate how much I recommend going.
-It’s the prime location, surrounded by holiday shops and may be the best time for you to whip out that pair of ice skates you have thrown in the back of your closet since skating is free but rentals cost a small fee.
+It’s the prime location, surrounded by holiday shops and might be the best time for you to whip out that pair of ice skates you have thrown in the back of your closet since skating is free but rentals cost a small fee.
 FYI, the line for the ice rink can often wrap around the entire perimeter of the park.
 Get their earlier in the day, and try to plan your visit for a couple of weeks before Christmas Day for the shortest wait time.

 Wollman Rink at Central Park, 830 5th Ave, New York, NY